BenCreating/land-of-blooming-cloth/README.md

 - Pieces that are covered by an unfolding cloth are locked and cannot be unfolded.
 - Play continues until neither player can make a legal move
 - The winner is the player with the most spaces covered by their pieces.
 Only count the top layer of cloth.

+Written in [LiveCode](https://livecode.org).
+I've supplied the [code for the main game logic](https://github.com/BenCreating/land-of-blooming-cloth/blob/main/Game%20Logic), for anyone who wants to view it without downloading LiveCode.